 Capital murder is a capital felony.
 A defendant can be sentenced to imprisonment for life without parole or to death.

-At Hamilton Grant PC, we know that defenses can be raised in a murder case.
+At Deandra Grant Law, we know that defenses can be raised in a murder case.
 That is why we will invest the time and resources necessary to build a compelling legal strategy on your behalf.
-Our team is ready to fight for you in and out of court to work toward obtaining the best possible result.
+Our team of Dallas murder defense attorneys is ready to fight for you in and out of court to work toward obtaining the best possible result.